 Along with the application-specific logic to be applied while transferring data, the following are to be taken care of when migrating data to Snowflake.

-• Snowflake can support many of the character sets including UTF-8.
-For the full list of supported encodings please visit here.
+- Snowflake can support many of the character sets, including UTF-8.
+Read the full list of supported encodings.

-• Snowflake data types cover all basic and semi-structured types like arrays.
-It also has inbuilt functions to work with semi-structured data.
-The below list shows Snowflake data types compatible with the various MongoDB data types.
+- Snowflake data types cover all basic and semi-structured types like arrays.
+It also has built-in functions to work with semi-structured data.
+The list below shows Snowflake data types that are compatible with the various MongoDB data types.

 DOUBLE PRECISION